Nursing: MSN-PhD Joint Degree Program

 About the Program

-The College of Nursing and Health Professions (CNHP) offers a Doctor of Philosophy in Nursing, a research-based program, which aims to prepare nurse researchers to design, conduct and lead research studies as nurse scientists.
-The objective of the Joint MSN/PhD in Nursing is to prepare nurse scientists early in their professional career to ensure they have a longer trajectory upon which to make substantive and sustained contributions to the body of knowledge for the discipline of nursing and thereby improve health services for those who receive nursing care.
-Students are expected to plan and launch an independent program of research, seek needed support for initial phases of the research program and begin to involve others (i.e., students, clinicians and other researchers) in their activities.
+The College of Nursing and Health Professions (CNHP) offers a Doctor of Philosophy in Nursing, a community-engaged, research-based program, that prepares emerging nurse scientists to promote health and health equity using a social justice lens.
+The objective of the joint MSN/PhD in Nursing is to prepare nurse scientists early in their professional career to ensure they have a longer trajectory upon which to make substantive and sustained contributions to the body of knowledge for the discipline of nursing and thereby improve health services for those who receive nursing care.
+Doctoral students are expected to plan and launch an independent program of research, seek needed support for initial phases of the research program and begin to involve others (i.e., students, clinicians and other researchers) in their activities.

-The full-time on-campus program of study prepares the nurse generalist for a dual degree: the MSN in one of the advanced role tracks (current examples include, but are not limited to: Nursing Education; Nursing Leadership in Health Systems Management; Quality, Safety & Risk Management) and the PhD.
-In addition to structured coursework, students work closely with faculty advisors to develop an individualized program of study that allows for an in-depth exploration of a clinical specialty related to their research interests.
-The program of study builds upon a research mentorship model which recognizes that research skills are learned most effectively by working with a faculty advisor who provides opportunities to use the tools to conduct research, design and execute original research within a focused program of study.
+This innovative program of study prepares the nurse generalist for a dual degree: the MSN in Public Health Nursing and the PhD.
+The program of study builds upon a research mentorship model, which recognizes that research skills are learned most effectively by working with a faculty advisor who provides opportunities to use the tools to conduct research, design and execute original research within a focused program of study.

 Innovation, leadership and interdisciplinary collaboration are strong educational values that are reflected in the Drexel University strategic plan.
 The PhD in Nursing program represents leadership in the field, with interdisciplinary collaboration as core administrative and curricular values basic to its philosophy and epistemology.
 Innovation is also central to this doctoral program as evidenced in its curriculum and research philosophy.